City Secretary’s Office Achieves Exemplary Five-Star Designation for 2019

 Tracylynn Garcia, Assistant City Secretary, is a Texas Master Registrar, in addition to being a Texas Registered Municipal Clerk.

-Doris Speer, City Secretary, holds a Masters Degree in Business Administration/Strategic Leadership, is a Texas Master Registrar, and has also achieved Master Municipal Clerk (MMC) status and is a Athenian Fellow through the International Institute of Municipal Clerks (IIMC).
+Doris Speer, City Secretary, holds a Masters Degree in Business Administration/Strategic Leadership, is a Texas Master Registrar, has achieved Master Municipal Clerk (MMC) status and is a Athenian Fellow through the International Institute of Municipal Clerks (IIMC).
 This professional organization boasts over 10,000 members, and is comprised of City Secretaries and Deputy City Secretaries from the United States, Canada, and other countries.
 IIMC provides all City Secretaries and their assistants with a variety of services and activities to assist them with the duties and responsibilities of their office.

 The IIMC Certification Program is a nationally acclaimed award which has advanced the careers of countless clerks.
 The first Certified Municipal Clerk Program was initiated in 1969 by the membership of IIMC to recognize those Municipal Clerks who had achieved basic levels of professional competency.
 The MMC and CMC awards are granted after an applicant has met specific requirements in education, experience and professional participation, in keeping with IIMC’s central education mission to provide and facilitate Municipal Clerk learning opportunities directed toward these ends and to the public good.